 Indigenous to Kashmir, naturalised as a weed in North America from Canada to Mexico, in dry, rocky areas, wastelands, and fields.
-Naturalized in Australia and on various noxious weed lists.
+Naturalised in Australia and on various noxious weed lists.
 Annual or biennial.
 Germination: 10- 15 days.
 Space 3 feet.
-Soil: well drained, dry, very drought tolerant. pH: 6-8.
+Soil: well-drained, dry, very drought tolerant. pH: 6-8.
 Sun: Full.
 Propagation: by seed.

 Choleretic, cytoprotective, chemoprotective, digestive tonic, hepatoprotective, hepatotonic, antioxidant, cholagogue.

 Alcoholism, gallbladder disorders, liver insufficiency, toxicity or cirrhosis, hepatitis, jaundice, hypercholesterolaemia, nausea of pregnancy